sithsiri/repeater/README.md

 # Repeater
-  Repeater is a command repeater for Windows.
-It is designed for people at schools or workplaces who want to run a command in Command Prompt but cannot due to restrictions set by administrators.
-It will only work if batch files work,. but this is usually a given.
-How does it work?
+  Repeater is an adapter from batch to terminal for Windows.
+Repeater emulates the CMD interface by relaying commands to Windows.
+It is designed for people at schools or workplaces who need to run a command in Command Prompt but cannot due to administrative restrictions.
+It will only work if batch files work.

   Repeater uses a batch file to repeat commands to the command prompt.
 If you say "echo Hello, world.", Repeater will run "echo Hello, world.".